 Bottom-up Approach

-Definition: a Bottom-up Approach is a democratic and consultative style of decision making, organizational change and leadership, in which employee participation is promoted at all levels the organization.
+Definition: the Bottom-up Approach is a democratic and consultative style of decision making, organizational change and leadership, in which employee participation is promoted at all levels the organization.

 Obviously big plus-es of the employee participation in the BuA are good employee motivation and employee ownership.